 Psychological Illnesses, Brain Damage, & Dreams: Malfunctions of Mind (15 credits)

 This module is designed to provide you with the opportunity to learn about a neurobiological perspective on mental illness and altered states of consciousness.

 This module is about scientific research on memory and its application to the law.
 The module will provide you with the opportunity to develop your knowledge of current research and theories in the psychology of memory area while applying it to practical situations involving the law.

 Provides an overview of various theoretical approaches to counselling psychology and discusses the implications of these to our understanding of human nature, change, and potential.
 In addition to learning counselling psychology theories, you will evaluate psychotherapy outcome research.

-Digital Cultures (15 credits)
+Digital Cultures and Everyday Life (15 credits)

 This module will explore the sorts of roles new communication technologies play in the transformation of cultural, economic, political, and social structures and practices.